Piliostigma thonningii

 Tree

 This unarmed leafy shrub or a spreading Tree (photo 250) may reach a height of 14m but is usually about half this height.
-The Bowl (the stem or trunk of a tree) is often crooked and the rough brown/grey Bark has longitudinal fissures (photo 251).
-Young branches are hairy.
+The Bowl (the stem or trunk of a tree) is often crooked and the rough brown/grey Bark develops longitudinal fissures (photo & 251 252).
+Young branches have reddish brown hairs.

 Leaves

 On this evergreen or deciduous tree, the similarity between these Leaves and those of Bauhinia is noticeable (photo 257).
-The large (up to 20cm long), alternate and leathery leaves are simple (have a single blade, which may have incisions that are not deep enough to divide the leaf into leaflets).
-The leaf, which resembles a camel’s foot, has 2-lobes for nearly one-third of the leaf length.
-Between these 2 lobes is a tiny bristle-like structure (just visible on photo 254).
-The Base and Apex of each lobe is rounded.
+They are large (up to 20cm long and slightly wider), alternate, leathery and simple (have a single blade, which may have incisions that are not deep enough to divide the leaf into leaflets).
+The leaf, which resembles a camel’s foot, has 2 deep lobes that extend up to one third leaf length.
+Between these 2 lobes is a tiny bristle-like structure (just visible on the enlarged photo 254E).
+The Base of each lobe is square to rounded, and the Apex of each lobe is rounded.
 The lower velvety surface is a lighter green.
-From the base, 11 protruding palmately arranged Veins arise.
-On the lower surface, they are clearly visible and attractively reddish (photo 257).
-The thick Petiole (leaf stalk) is up to 4cm long.
+From the base, up to 11 protruding palmately arranged Veins arise.
+On the lower surface, they protrude, are an attractively reddish and clearly visible (photo 257).
+In this photo the thick Petiole (leaf stalk) is up to 4cm long.
 The small Stipules are caducous (an organ or part of which is easily detached and shed early).

 Flowers